Alcohol Use Disorders Identification Test

-Do you think you or a loved one is showing the early signs of drink dependency?
+If you or a loved one is showing early signs of drink dependency, the Alcohol Use Disorders Identification Test can help screen for alcoholism.
 If so then the test below might help.

 The strength of the Alcohol Use Disorders Identification Test (the AUDIT test) lies in the fact that it is used to identify the first signs of alcoholism.

 This test allows you, or the person you care about, to get help before entering the later alcoholism stages.